iu-parfunc/detbox-project/README.md

 ## Background

+Achieving determinism on real software systems remains difficult.
+Even a batch-processing job, whose task is to map input bits to output bits, risks nondeterminism from thread scheduling, system calls, CPU instructions, and leakage of environmental information such as date or CPU model.

+## Research Project

 In 2015 we asked ourselves why there was no available, deployable way to run real Linux software deterministically.
-Here, *deterministically* simply means that the same bytes of input to the software produce the same output bytes.
 We thus set out to create user-space deterministic execution sandboxes.

-## Research Project
+This work followed on from our prior work on deterministic parallel programming languages and libraries and deterministic operating systems.

 ### Detflow